chuangcaleb/obsidian-caleb-public/Frozen II Rewrite – Beat Sheet.md

 ### Key Points

 - Aligned and synergised the climaxes of Elsa’s and Anna’s arcs
- 	- Elsa sees Anna in Ahtohallan
+	- ~~SPOILERS: Elsa sees Anna in Ahtohallan~~
 - Refocused the themes and motifs of the story
 - Ensured constant ticking-time bomb and antagonistic force:
 	- Antagonism personified by a human, Runeard
 - Concrete plot/scene objectives
 - Kristoff isn’t a himbo anymore, he contributes way more with his subplot arcs with Anna and Mattias
 	- Mattias isn’t a plot device, he contributes more
 - Made magic out of plot holes
 - Reworked the lore
 - Fleshed out objectives and conflict of our two factions in the Forest